WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 <screenshot>

 What's inside them?
 In R folder, you will find the masterscripts.
 In libs, the packages are stored.
 Conda is a folder where Python or any Python-related tools are gathered and logs stores any logging information.
+And of course "Models" - where the models you created are present.
 So what are you supposed to do to deploy your project?

 2. Create a new folder inside MalariaClassifier folder - call it "Work".
 Now MalariaClassifier package should consist of:

 ![MalariaClassifier zip interior](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/ImagesForDescriptionToExport/zipcontent.png)

 3. Fill config_templ.txt file as it states in the instructions.
-Declare path to folders and number of samples.
-Bear in mind that the path to the newly created folder (argument "new_folder_path") should be the path to the "Work" folder you've just created.
+Declare path to folders, files and number of samples.
+In particular:

+- **new_folder_path** - bear in mind that it should be the path to the folder "Work" you've just created.
 This way you will have all your results in one place.
+- **letters m-r** - they are used for training and testing models, so they aren't needed for production (they aren't used in "m_score.R").
+They indicate the indices of training, validation and testing samples (both parasitized and uninfected): 1-m are the indices of training samples, n-o validation samples and p-r testing samples.
+- **session_id** - this is extremely important for people using "m_score.R".
+This id will indicate which of the models to use.
+Each of the models from "Models" folder will be named "model + number".
+And this number of a wanted model is what you're supposed to type in session_id.
+- **prediction_id** - also, very importand for your coworkers.
+When they want to use the same model to test different samples, they need to distinguish the files with the results somehow.
+And this is why they need to fill "prediction_id".
+It will appear in the name of the file with predictions (the file will be called "predictions + prediction_id").

 4. Open the terminal and go to the folder "Production".
 Then open R folder and type:
 ```